-Authentication for backoffice users in Umbraco uses ASP.NET Identity which is a very flexible and extensible framework for authentication.
+Authentication for backoffice users in Umbraco uses ASP.NET Identity which is a flexible and extendable framework for authentication.

 Out of the box Umbraco ships with a custom ASP.NET Identity implementation which uses Umbraco's database data.
-Normally this is fine for most Umbraco developers but in some cases the authentication process needs to be customized.
-ASP.NET Identity can be extended by using custom OAuth providers which is helpful if you want your users to authenticate with a custom OAuth provider like Azure Active Directory, or even Google accounts.
-ASP.NET identity is also flexible enough for you to override/replace any part of the process of authentication.
+Normally this is fine for most Umbraco developers, but in some cases the authentication process needs to be customized.

-The Umbraco backoffice supports custom OAuth providers for performing authentication of your users.
-For example: Any OpenIDConnect provider such as Azure Active Directory or Identity Server, Google, Facebook, Microsoft Account, etc...
+The Umbraco backoffice supports external login providers (OAuth) for performing authentication of your users.
+This could be any OpenIDConnect provider such as Azure Active Directory, Identity Server, Google or Facebook.

-You are able check the username and password against your own credentials store by implementing a new
+You are able to check the username and password against your own credentials store by implementing a

 Marking fields as sensitive will hide the data in those fields for backoffice users that have no business viewing personal data of members.

 If you've upgraded from a version before 7.9.0, none of the backoffice users will have access to sensitive data by default.

 How to configure Umbraco to run on a FIPS compliant server.

 Some security settings that can be used in Umbraco.